kamermanpr/pain-sites/README.md

 #### Upload repository

-- Go to the [pain sites](https://github.com/kamermanpr/pain-sites.git) repository on GitHub and select download _Code_ and _Download ZIP_.
+- Go to the [pain sites](https://github.com/kamermanpr/pain-sites.git) repository on GitHub and select _Code_ and then _Download ZIP_.

 - In the _Files_ tab on the lower right panel of RStudio, click **Upload**, located the zip file you downloaded and the click **OK**.
 The zip file will be uploaded and will automatically unzip, giving you access to all the content, including the analysis scripts, for the project.